Colour Theory - Mixing Skin Tones

 Taught by: Julia Davenne.

 Creating natural skins tones is one of the most difficult aspects of painting for both experts and beginners alike.
-Join us on this two day intensive course as we teach you the fundamentals of colour theory with a particular focus on mixing these tricky colours.
 Through a series of comprehensive exercises you will learn the three main aspects of colour - hue, value, and chroma – and create a series of colour charts which will serve as a reference for mixing skin tones both in the class and for your future artistic practice at home.

 By the end of this course you will learn to not only mix a range of natural looking skin tones but you will also learn how to match skin tones of a particular subject or model.
 In addition, you will have reviewed the fundamentals of colour theory and have several colour charts which you can continue to use in your own practice.